makers-for-life/makair/src/software/firmware/test/README.md

 In the build folder, the test executable will be created.

 ## Run the tests
-The test executable can be run individualy or calling `ctest`
+The test executable can be run individualy or by calling `ctest`

 # How to add Tests

 ## Create test source code
 In a Cpp file, create a test fixture class.
-For example, following code taken from https://www.linuxembedded.fr/2014/09/introduction-a-google-c-testing-framework/
+For example, see the following code (taken from https://www.linuxembedded.fr/2014/09/introduction-a-google-c-testing-framework/)

 ```cpp
 // The fixture for testing class Foo.